Conni2461/telescope.nvim/developers.md

 in specific help pages and we likely will move some of the technical stuff to our vim help docs in the future.

-This guide is mainly for telescope so it will assume that a lua lua knowledge is present.
+This guide is mainly for telescope so it will assume that a lua knowledge is present.
 You can find information for lua here:
 - [Lua 5.1 Manual](https://www.lua.org/manual/5.1/)
 - [Getting started using Lua in Neovim](https://github.com/nanotee/nvim-lua-guide)